yusacetin/stackexchange_focused/README.md

 ## Stack Exchange Focused
-Remove basically everything other than the question, comments, and answers from Stack Exchange sites on Google Chrome.
+Remove basically everything other than the question, comments, and answers from Stack Exchange sites on Google Chrome and Firefox.

 ### Installation
 #### Chrome